 Is your car not starting, despite having a charged battery?
 A broken timing belt could be the culprit.
 Whenever a timing belt breaks completely, you will not be able to start the car, and there’s a good chance other things in the engine might be broken as well.
 If your engine is misfiring, it’s another sign that your timing belt is worn out.
 The misfiring could be caused by the belt slipping on the camshaft drive and forcing one cylinder to open or close before it should.
 If you suspect that is occurring in your car, you should not wait around for repairs, or you’re risking permanent engine damage.

 Random squealing sounds when you’re accelerating, braking or decelerating can also indicate problems with a timing belt.
-As with many other car noises, there are many things that can contribute to the problem, so you should always take your car into a skilled repair shop like Tommy’s Hi Tech Auto.
+As with many other car noises, there are many things that can contribute to the problem, so you should always take your car into a skilled repair shop like Tommy’s High Tech Auto Repair.

 How Often Should Your Timing Belt Be Replaced?